 I’ve been doing some reading up on a new work at home opportunity I came across the other day.
-Zirtual may hire you to join their team as a virtual assistant if you meet all the requirements and successfully make it through their application process.
+A start-up, Zirtual, may hire you to join their team as a virtual assistant if you meet their requirements and make it through their extensive application process.

-The website is extremely well-designed, informative, and professional and the company has a strong social media presence.
-They also have a company blog that gets updated regularly.
+The website is clean, informative, and professional.
+Also, the company has a strong social media presence along with a regularly updated blog.
 All of these things make me feel good about this company.

-If you’re hired, you’ll be performing tasks for Zirtual’s clients.
+If hired, you perform tasks for Zirtual’s clients.
 These tasks typically fall into three main categories which include research, reservations, and scheduling.
-Their clients are mostly busy professionals who are in need of more free time, and as a “zirtual” assistant, you can provide that for them.
-It appears to me that you are essentially kind of a cross between a virtual and personal assistant/concierge for the company’s clients.
+Their clients are mostly busy professionals in need of more free time.
+As a “zirtual” assistant, you can provide that for them.

 Zirtual has a long list of required skills for potential assistants.
 They expect: